 min Read13 February 2023

-Emma Amos is a great example of how a female, black artist can effect change and become someone in a racist and sexist time.
+Emma Amos is a great example of how a female Black artist can confront racism and sexism in the art world.
 On May 20th, 2020, Amos left us at the age of 83.
 We want to honor her life and oeuvre by telling you her story, hoping it will inspire many others.

 About her hometown and her childhood Amos stated:

 Even though Atlanta and most cities during my youth were segregated, the arts, schools, and smart creative people were beacons of light.
 The city was a good place for black people with big dreams, and it continues to be a major site for black colleges, businesses, artists, and political figures.
 It is important to me to point out that both of my college-educated parents had fathers who were born slaves.
 This was a good reason for my brother, Larry, and me to believe that we had to continue to excel, as our family had done under much more difficult circumstances.